LineSophie/RepData_PeerAssessment1/PA1_template.md

 unzip(zipfile="./Data5/ActivityMonitoring.zip",exdir="./Data5")
 ```

-1.2 Reading the File
+Step 2: Reading the File

 ```r
 ActivityMonitoring <- read.csv("./Data5/activity.csv", header = TRUE)
 ```

-1.3 Reformatting the Date variable and Omitting NA's to transform the data into a format suitable for the analysis *
+Step 3: Reformatting the Date variable and Omitting NA's to transform the data into a format suitable for the analysis

+* for the first few parts, the missing values will be omitted to do the analysis

 ```r
 ActivityMonitoring$date <- format(as.Date(ActivityMonitoring$date), "%d/%m/%y")
 ActivityMonitoring2 <- na.omit(ActivityMonitoring)
 ```

-2. Constructing a Histogram for the Total Number of Steps taken each Day
+## What is mean total number of steps taken per day?

-2.1 Reading in neccessary Packages (dplyr)
+Loading the neccessary Packages (dplyr)

 ```r
 library(dplyr)